-The stream of data is important for compliance because the most accurate timestamp for a particular trade request is found by seeing when the network packets carrying the trade order left the trader’s system.
+The timing of electronic trading data is important for regulatory compliance because regulators often want to know the exact sequence of events.
+The most accurate timestamp for a particular trade request is found by seeing when the network packets carrying the trade order left the trader’s system.
 Typically, this is not the same time stamped by the application log.

 We found that application log time stamps varied widely depending on how the developers coded the software.
 This can make correlating data from multiple systems to piece together the actual sequence of events a complete mess.

 To paraphrase Donal Byrne’s WallStreet & Technology article: We need a higher level of timestamp precision.
-However, simply having precision timestamps for compliance is the easy part of the problem.
-The hard(er) part is ensuring the accuracy of the recorded timestamps so that we can confidently determine the relative time between two events, and trust the results.
+However, simply having precision timestamps for regulatory compliance is the easy part of the problem.
+The hard(er) part is ensuring the accuracy of the recorded timestamps so that we can confidently determine the relative time between two events through clock synchronization, and trust the results.

 Furthermore, regulators are asking for kill switches, which we’ve talked about before, but effective use of a “big red button” means we need to know exactly when an event occurred.
 Before you can even start to properly deal with anomalies, whether trading or IT related, you have to have real-time visibility and that confidence in reconstructing a timeline.

-The timeline recreation is what makes MiFID II compliance requirements tricky in the real-world of 2016 where trillions of transactions traverse financial networks every day -- without any super-human Jack Ryans around to save the day.
+The timeline recreation is one of the things making regulatory compliance with MiFID II requirements tricky in the real-world where trillions of transactions traverse financial networks every day -- without any super-human Jack Ryans around to save the day.